-No child care custodian who reports a known or suspected instance of child abuse shall be civilly or criminally liable for any report required or authorized by this article.
+No mandated reporter who reports a known or suspected instance of child abuse shall be civilly or criminally liable for any report required or authorized by this article.

-The California Penal Code Section 11172(b) provides penalties for FAILURE TO REPORT as follows:
+The California Penal Code Section 11166(4)(c) provides penalties for FAILURE TO REPORT as follows:

-Any person who fails to report an instance of child abuse which he or she knows exits or reasonably should know to exist, as required by this article, is guilty of a misdemeanor and is punishable by confinement in the county jail for a term not to exceed six months or by a fine of not more than one thousand (\$1,000.00) or by both.
+A mandated reporter who fails to report an instance of known or reasonably suspected child abuse or neglect as required by this section is guilty of a misdemeanor punishable by up to six months confinement in a county jail or by a fine of one thousand (\$1,000) or by both that imprisonment and fine.